“Men’s dress shoes are all the same.”

 Have you ever noticed men’s dress shoes with no laces but with buckles instead?
 The odds are good; you were looking at monk strap shoes!

-These unique leather shoes fall somewhere on the formality spectrum between Oxford and derby shoes.
+These unique leather shoes fall somewhere on the formality spectrum between Oxford and loafers.

 The most noticeable features of monk straps are their metal saddle buckles and straps.
 They can even have broguing.

 These are most definitely statement shoes.
 They stand out, so wherever you wear them, your monk straps will end up being the focal point of your outfit.